0xa1d/0xa1d.github.io/cheatsheet.md

 - Alternative to executables

-Instead of reverse shell executables, you can make batch file which calls nc.exe hosted on kali with smbserver (more details below).
+Instead of malicious executables crafted with msfvenom, you can make custom batch file which calls nc.exe hosted on kali with smbserver (more details below).

 ## Get shells